What?

 Challenges

-- A product may not necessarily be environmental friendly even if the material is.
+- A product might not necessarily be environmentally friendly even if the material it is made of is.

-- Environmentally friendly materials might compete with less expensive alternatives.
+- Environmentally friendly materials often compete with less expensive or more popular alternatives.

 Examples

-- Conventional plastics (such as Polyester and Nylon) that are made by using renewable components; see for example the Plantbottle initiative.
+- Conventional plastics (such as Polyester and Nylon) that are made by using renewable resources, see for example the Plantbottle initiative.

 Further Reading